MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/metrics/getting-started-with-playFab-and-snowflake.md

 )
 ```

-When done, you will have a **Custom View** in your database that can be used to access the login data directly.
+When done, you will have a custom view in your database that can be used to access the login data directly.

 ![Snowflake - Database - custom view](media/tutorials/snowflake-database-custom-view.png)